matrix-io/rhasspy-examples/README.md

-# rhasspy-examples
+# Rhasspy Examples

 Code snippets for interacting with the Rhasspy voice assistant.
+Examples for MATRIX devices and general computers will be covered

 - [Official Rhasspy Docs](https://rhasspy.readthedocs.io/en/latest/)